 As part of the #InMyDenim campaign, clothing brand Guess launched a brand takeover that displayed an ad on the app’s splash screen:

 Finally, with Spark Ads, you can boost existing posts to reach a bigger audience, just like you’re able to do on Instagram or Facebook.
+The cool thing about this is that you get the native feel and functionality of an organic video, making it feel more authentic.

 Connect with customers using Lead Generation